 College employees are provided comprehensive major medical care benefits.
 Coverage is funded by contributions to the State Health Plan (Plan), a discretely presented component unit of the State of North Carolina.
-The Plan is funded by employer contributions.
-Certain plans also require contributions from employees.
+The Plan is funded by employer and employee contributions.
 The Plan has contracted with third parties to process claims.
-See Note 14, Other Postemployment Benefits, for additional information regarding retiree health benefits.
+See Note 15, Other Postemployment Benefits, for additional information regarding retiree health benefits.